aws-samples/sample-aws-deep-learning-containers/vllm-samples/deepseek/eks/README.md

   }'
 ```

+**Note:** The ALB creation typically takes 2-5 minutes to provision and become available with a DNS name.

 The vLLM server provides several API endpoints compatible with the OpenAI API:
 - `/v1/completions` - For text completions
 - `/v1/chat/completions` - For chat completions